(n) One place to find, understand, and govern data across an enterprise

 This brief definition makes several points about data catalogs—data management, searching, data inventory, and data evaluation—but all depend on the central capability to provide a collection of metadata.

-Data catalogs have become the standard for metadata management in the age of big data and self-service analytics.
+Data catalogs have become the standard for metadata management in the age of big data and self-service business intelligence.
 The metadata that we need today is more expansive than metadata in the BI era.
 A data catalog focuses first on datasets (the inventory of available data) and connects those datasets with rich information to inform people who work with data.
 Figure 1 illustrates the typical metadata subjects contained in a data catalog.

 Datasets are the files and tables that data workers need to find and access.
 They may reside in a data lake, warehouse, master data repository, or any other shared data resource.
 People metadata describes those who work with data—consumers, curators, stewards, subject matter experts, etc. Search metadata supports tagging and keywords to help people find data.
 Processing metadata describes transformations and derivations that are applied as data is managed through its lifecycle.
 Supplier metadata is especially important for data acquired from external sources, informing about sources and subscription or licensing constraints.
 I’ll dive deeper into catalog metadata in an upcoming blog.